(I Wanna Give You) Devotion: Critical reception

-AllMusic editor Stewart Mason described the song as a "terrific dance club staple" and noted further that singer Sharon Dee Clarke has a "soulful, expressive voice", and writer/programmer Damon Rochefort gives the whole thing a "perky, bouncy feel".
-David Taylor-Wilson from Bay Area Reporter felt it is "extremely enticing", complimenting Clarke's vocals as "superb".
-A reviewer from Billboard stated that the song recently topped dance charts "thanks to Sharon Dee Clark's belting vocals and Damon Rochefort's savvy beat and melody construction."
-An editor, Larry Flick, complimented its "contagious melody, a slammin' groove, and a well-timed trade-off between rapid male rapping and diva-styled femme singing."
-James Hamilton from Music Weeks RM Dance Update deemed it a "catchily honking political lurcher".
-In an retrospective review, Pop Rescue remarked that "its audience cheers as Sharon declares that she wants 'to give you devotion' before that familiar bassy synth follows and she lets out that unmistakeable 'heeee-eee-hooo-oooo' piece.
-Rapper MC Mikee Freedom joins in, in what is a great example of early 1990s chart rap – somewhat slower and devoid of the sexual violence that you'd expect in most rap now."
+AllMusic editor Stewart Mason named the song a "terrific dance club staple", complimenting singer Sharon Dee Clarke's "soulful, expressive voice", and writer/programmer Damon Rochefort, that gives the whole thing a "perky, bouncy feel".
+David Taylor-Wilson from Bay Area Reporter felt it's "extremely enticing", praising Clarke's vocals as "superb".
+American magazine Billboard stated that the song had recently topped dance charts "thanks to Sharon Dee Clark's belting vocals and Damon Rochefort's savvy beat and melody construction."
+Billboard editor Larry Flick complimented its "contagious melody, a slammin' groove, and a well-timed trade-off between rapid male rapping and diva-styled femme singing."

+Zane from Melody Maker stated, "The song's irritatingly catchy sax samples and the ubiquitous female soul vocals made it a deserved, if obvious, Top Five hit."
+James Hamilton from Music Weeks RM Dance Update deemed it a "catchily honking political lurcher" in his weekly dance column.
+Phil Cheeseman from Record Mirror wrote, "If you went out clubbing on New Year's Eve, one record you'll almost certainly have heard is Nomad's 'Devotion'.
+Its crowd chants, stabbing saxophone, lazy strings and catchy chorus conspired to make it the Christmas period's most guaranteed floor filler."
 Johnny Dee from Smash Hits declared the track as "utterlly brill".
-Bob Mack from Spin viewed it as a "great" dance cut and almost a "real song".
+Bob Mack from Spin named it a "great" dance cut and almost a "real song".

 Chart performance

-"(I Wanna Give You) Devotion" went on becoming a major hit on the charts in Europe, peaking at number-one in Greece.
-In the UK, it reached number two in its seventh week at the UK Singles Chart, on February 17, 1991.
-It was held off the top spot by The Simpsons' "Do the Bartman".
-But on the UK Dance Singles Chart, it hit number one.
-The song peaked within the top 10 also in Austria, Ireland, Luxembourg (number two), the Netherlands, Spain (number five) and Switzerland, as well as on the Eurochart Hot 100, where it hit number six.
-Outside Europe, it peaked at number-one on the Billboard Hot Dance Club Play chart in the US, number three on the RPM Dance/Urban chart in Canada and number 37 in Australia.
-It earned a silver record in the UK, with a sale of 200,000 singles.
+"(I Wanna Give You) Devotion" peaked at number one in Greece.
+In the UK, it reached number two during its seventh week on the UK Singles Chart, on 17 February 1991.
+On the UK Dance Singles Chart, it reached number one, as well as on the Record Mirror Club Chart.
+The song entered the top 10 in Austria, Belgium, Ireland, Luxembourg, the Netherlands, Spain and Switzerland, as well as on the Eurochart Hot 100, where it peaked at number six in March 1991.
+Additionally, the song was a top-20 hit in Germany and Sweden.
+Outside Europe, it peaked at number one on the US Billboard Dance Club Play chart, number three on the Canadian RPM Dance chart and number 37 in Australia. "(I Wanna Give You) Devotion" earned a silver record in the UK, denoting shipments of 200,000 copies.

 Music video

-The accompanying music video for "(I Wanna Give You) Devotion" was directed by Jerome Redfarn.
+The music video for "(I Wanna Give You) Devotion" was directed by Jerome Redfarn.
 It features both MC Mikee Freedom and Sharon Dee Clarke, and have them dressed in body paint while they are performing the song at a rave concert.
-The video received heavy rotation on MTV Europe.
+The video received heavy rotation on MTV Europe in March 1991.